 From that time I promised myself to come back in the summer and cross this range on foot.
-I already had a very busy summer planned out with 4 Alta Vias totalling in over 500 kilometres and many via ferratas from my never ending bucket list.
+I already had a very busy summer planned out with 4 Alta Vias totaling over 500 kilometers and many via ferratas from my never-ending bucket list.

-A few months after the ski trip, whilst on a conference in Trento, a mere 70 kilometres away from Madonna Di Campiglio, I picked up a map of the Dolomiti di Brenta and with a sharpie in my hand I outlined a 5 day long route plan including 8 via ferratas!
+A few months after the ski trip, whilst on a conference in Trento, a mere 70 kilometers away from Madonna Di Campiglio, I picked up a map of the Dolomiti di Brenta and with a sharpie in my hand I outlined a 5-day long route plan including 8 via ferratas!

 I was super determined to complete this route and I am so glad I did!
-This 5 day backpacking trip turned out to be my favourite one of the summer 2019!
+This 5-day backpacking trip turned out to be my favorite one of summer 2019!

 Dolomiti Brenta Traverse – A 5 Day Hut To Hut Backpacking Guide